SEAN: The weekend of Anime NYC, and I am… not in a hotel room in New York City. Boo. Still, there will be virtual con, I’m sure.

 The Place Promised in Our Early Days is another Makoto Shinkai adaptation… in fact, it’s of his first major film.

-MELINDA: I usually like these adaptations, though I haven’t watched this movie in a long while.
+MJ: I usually like these adaptations, though I haven’t watched this movie in a long while.
 Might be nice to revisit.

 SEAN: The big debut is Unnamed Memory, an extremely popular light novel series.
 A Crown Prince with a curse has to visit the strongest witch in the world to break it.
 Destiny ensues.